 As a class experiment this can be organised, if desired, as a class-cooperative investigation of the ability of a range of alcohols to react with a range of organic acids.
-Working groups could compare their results with others to build a general overview of this route to the formation of esters, with an interesting variety of smells.
+Working groups could compare their results with others to build a general overview of this route to the formation of esters, with a variety of different smells.

 Depending on the actual way the lesson is organised, this may be designed to take from 15 minutes to an hour.